Penn State softball returns to the diamond this weekend for its fourth season under coach Amanda Lehotak.

 With four of the top five Nittany Lions in batting average during the 2016 season now gone, it appeared like hits would be tough to come by as Penn State struggled to score in fall ball against Kent State, St. Francis, and Bucknell.

-Originally worried, Lehotak has seen a development in the lineup in the lead up to this season, citing players like sophomore designated hitter Tori Dubois as players with the potential to fill the gaps.
+Originally worried, Lehotak has seen a development in the lineup in the lead up to this season, citing players like sophomore designated hitter Tori Dubois as those with the potential to fill some gaps.

 “Offensively, I’m actually more comfortable than I thought I was at the end of last year,” Lehotak said.
 “We expect our youth to step up, and now with that year of development, they’re doing really well.
 If they’re hitting like they are in practice, we could potentially be better one through nine than we’ve been.”

 First and foremost, impact players will need to return to the top form they displayed last season.
 Senior third baseman Shelby Miller is the only returning player that batted above .300 in 2016.
-The speedy junior slap hitter Mollie Sorenson continues to catch Lehotak’s eye for the work she does to get on base as well as move base runners along.
+The speedy junior slap hitter Mollie Sorenson continues to catch Lehotak’s eye for the work she does to get on base and move base runners along.

 After that, the team kind of moves into the unknown.
 Dubois, sophomore Toni Polk, redshirt sophomore Rebecca Ziegler, and senior Kristina Brackpool all received a ton of at-bats in 2016 and could potentially improve to a .300 average with an extra year of experience.